 Well it’s not really free, since the bottle turns out to be quite expensive.
 But this is very lovely!
 I totally love the taste of this dram.
 Again the shortbread, Key lime pie and greengages.
 A lot of lovely peaches in this dram though!

 Finish: Green apples, bananas, Galia melons and apricots… It’s just one big tropical fruit surprise!

 Balance and Complexity: Well-balanced in both nose and taste, and a tropical fruit bomb in the finish.

 Comments: Fife has surely put itself back on the map with this dram!
 It’s different from other Lowlanders, though it does have similarities with a good yet fruity Rosebank in a very distinctive way.
 It makes me very happy to see that we weren’t being fobbed off with a bad whisky sold overpriced.
 This is worth every cent.
 High standards, high quality, no concessions, very artisanal which by all means makes it very likeable.

 It is refreshing see nowadays, as many new distillers would sell anything from gin to newmake to 3-year-old whisky with poor quality and big marketing, just to make a quick bug.
 Thank God there’s the Cuthbert brothers who honor the drink as it rightly deserves.
 Please keep them coming!
 It’s proof that good artisanal whiskies are still being made today.

-Nils van Rijn
+Blog by Nils van Rijn